Menu

 • use ATMs in secure locations such as banks and shopping centres

-• keep your ATM and credit cards in your sight
+• keep your bank cards in your sight

 • monitor local sources for information about possible safety or security risks